CSc 8980 - Artificial Intelligence in Gaming

 a video.

-several reports and/or in-class presentations (e.g. a project proposal,
+several reports and/or in-class presentations (e.g. a project abstract,

 a mid-semester update, and a final presentation).